ConvLab/ConvLab-2/README.md

 ## Participation in DSTC-9 Multi-Domain Task-Oriented Dialog Challenge II Track
 ### Updates
 09/22/2020 -- Test submission open.
 If you want to validate whether your submission is errorless before the final submission, you can submit a test submission in CodaLab.
 Note that CodaLab does not generate reports on the dashboard.
 We will manually validate your submission and email you about the results.
+Please do not hesitate to contact us if you have any questions.

 09/21/2020 -- Test data released for cross-lingual multi-domain dialog state tracking task
 1. MultiWOZ: [data/multiwoz_zh/dstc9-test-250.zip](https://github.com/ConvLab/ConvLab-2/blob/master/data/multiwoz_zh/dstc9-test-250.zip)